 - maintaining confidentiality

 - If company values are on the performance review, it’s essential that they can be assessed in terms of specific performance expectations.
+Core values, like responsiveness, work that way.
 Aspirational values like excellence and integrity by themselves aren’t suitable for a performance review unless you identify behavior that demonstrates those values.
+And even after you have identified specific behavior, use of terms like excellence and integrity is still problematic.